Selected Common Environmental Issues

 Click on the issue to go directly to its information.

-According to the MD's fire bylaw the requirement for fire permits is in effect for the full year in each and every year.
+According to the County's fire bylaw the requirement for fire permits is in effect for the full year in each and every year.
 Any person lighting a fire, other than a campfire or a fire contained in a Municipality approved incinerator, must have a valid fire permit.
-Fire permits can be obtained free of charge online from the MD of Foothills or a Fire Guardian.
+Fire permits can be obtained free of charge online from the County of Foothills or a Fire Guardian.
 For more information about our Online Burning Permits or Fire Guardians - click here.

 Anyone in receipt of a fire permit must inform the 911 Dispatch Centre at 1-800-808-3722 one hour prior to igniting the fire.